Xlocsinjr/progProject/DESIGN.md

 For CO2 the data is given in kilotons (kt) and for the other gasses in equivalent kilotons of CO2 (kt CO2 equivalent).

-The data for the GDP is a csv, which can be directly read by d3.
+The data for the GDP is a csv, which can be directly read by d3, but could first be converted to a json.

+#### Scripts and functions
+##### Scripts
+- Script(s) to convert a datasource to json in python.
+- A script for the graphs in JavaScript
+##### Functions
+- every graph will have its own function
+- every interactive element will have its own update function

 ##### Design diagram
 ![](doc/designSketch.png)

 ##### Possible required plugins
+- python
 - D3
 - D3 tooltip